June 25–August 13, 2017

 The School of Dance provides students from across the nation the opportunity of studying with world-renowned teachers.
 The most advanced students receive the experience of performing with live orchestras in the 4,000-seat Amphitheater.

-The Chautauqua Dance program includes performances by the North Carolina Dance Theatre in residence and the School of Dance.
+The Chautauqua Dance program includes performances by the Charlotte Ballet and Alvin Ailey II in residence along with the School of Dance student performances.
 In addition to masterpieces in classical ballet, it stages modern dance and contemporary ballet.